ioBroker/ioBroker.mqtt/README.md

 * (bluefox) Minimal supported node.js version is 16

 ### 4.1.1 (2023-03-22)
-* (Apollon77) Fix regex on subscribes of server clients to only match wanted states
+* (Apollon77) Fixed the regex on subscribing of server clients to only match wanted states
 * (Apollon77) Prepare for future js-controller versions

 ### 4.0.7 (2022-06-28)
-* (Apollon77/kleinOr) Remove unneeded dependency
+* (Apollon77/kleinOr) Removed unneeded dependency

 ### 4.0.6 (2022-06-19)
 * (bluefox) Corrected sentry issue

 ### 4.0.4 (2022-05-30)
-* (Apollon77) lower loglevel for log messages about messages with unknown message IDs to info
+* (Apollon77) lower log-level for log messages about messages with unknown message IDs to info

 ### 4.0.3 (2022-05-17)
 * (bluefox) Corrected publish states on start by client

 ### 4.0.2 (2022-05-17)
-* (bluefox) Added possibility to publish own states as client, additionally to `mqtt.x`
+* (bluefox) Added possibility to publish own states as a client, additionally to `mqtt.x`

 ### 4.0.1 (2022-05-13)
-* (Apollon77) Fix Number detection for values
+* (Apollon77) Fixed Number detection for values

 ### 4.0.0 (2022-05-12)
 * (bluefox) BREAKING CHANGE: in client mode only "mqtt.X.*" states will be subscribed
 * (bluefox) BREAKING CHANGE: in server mode by empty "publish" setting no states will be subscribed.
 Early all states were subscribed
-* (bluefox) Added new option: All new topics will be processed as binary
+* (bluefox) Added a new option: All new topics will be processed as binary

 ### 3.0.6 (2022-04-25)
-* (Apollon77) Allows to use some special characters like # in client passwords
+* (Apollon77) Allows using some special characters like # in client passwords
-* (Apollon77) Correct handing of `QoS 2` messages
+* (Apollon77) Corrected handing of `QoS 2` messages
 * (Apollon77) Implement resend support of `pubrec`
 * (Apollon77) When resending a package set the dup flag as required by specs
-* (Apollon77) Add more debug for special debug mode
+* (Apollon77) Added more debug for special debug mode

 ### 3.0.5 (2022-04-07)
 * (bluefox) BREAKING CHANGE: password is now stored encrypted, and so must be set anew after update!

 ### 2.7.4 (2022-03-18)
-* (Apollon77) Update MQTT library dependency
+* (Apollon77) Updated MQTT library dependency

 ### 2.7.3 (2022-03-11)
 * (Apollon77) Further optimization of automatic folder creation

 ### 2.7.2 (2022-03-11)
-* (Apollon77) Optimize the automatic folder creation and allow to automatically overwrite these objects when needed
+* (Apollon77) Optimized the automatic folder creation and allow to automatically overwrite these objects when needed

 ### 2.7.0 (2022-03-09)
-* (Apollon77) Prevent Client or server to overwrite the own `info.connection` state
+* (Apollon77) Prevented Client or server to overwrite the own `info.connection` state
-* (Apollon77) replace # and + characters by _ when publishing a value because these characters are forbidden when publishing for most brokers
+* (Apollon77) replaced # and + characters by _ when publishing a value because these characters are forbidden when publishing for most brokers

 ### 2.6.2 (2022-03-03)
 * (Apollon77) If data types of objects change during an adapter run, adjust datatype of `mqtt.X.*` objects to "mixed" to prevent issues

 ### 2.6.1 (2022-02-25)
-* (Apollon77) Fix object structure sync for server usage
+* (Apollon77) Fixed object structure sync for server usage

 ### 2.6.0 (2022-02-25)
-* (Apollon77) Update objects if data type changes also for "client" usage
+* (Apollon77) Updated objects if data type changes also for "client" usage
-* (Apollon77) Update mqtt library
+* (Apollon77) Updated mqtt library
-* (Apollon77) Create a folder object structure if objects do not exist in the adapter namespace
+* (Apollon77) Created a folder object structure if objects do not exist in the adapter namespace

 ### 2.5.0 (2022-02-24)
-* (uwesimon/Apollon77) fix test connection with MQTTs
+* (uwesimon/Apollon77) fixed test connection with MQTTs
 * (uwesimon/Apollon77) ReconnectTimeout is now handled in seconds, so default is 10s instead of 10ms
-* (Apollon77) Correct `info.connection` object default values
+* (Apollon77) Corrected `info.connection` object default values

 ### 2.4.1 (2021-11-08)
 * (MichaelDvP) Added wildcard regex for "/#"